glfw/glfw.github.io/download.md

 {% row %}
 {% col 2-3 %}
-This package contains the complete source code, CMake build files, [documentation](documentation.html), examples and test programs.
+This package contains the complete source code with CMake build files, [documentation](docs/latest/), examples and test programs.
 It is the recommended download for all platforms and offers the most control.

 The latest version of the source code, including tags for all releases,